 Existing law provides that, with certain exceptions, the seizure and disposition of an animal which an officer discovers is being treated cruelly does not apply to any animal which is located on land being employed for an agricultural use.
 (NRS 574.055) Section 3 removes this exception.

 Existing law provides that a person who engages in certain acts of torture or cruelty to animals is guilty of a misdemeanor for a first offense, except if the person: (1) willfully and maliciously engages in such an act, the person is guilty of a category D felony; or (2) commits the act to threaten, intimidate or terrorize another person, the person is guilty of a category C felony.
-(NRS 574.100) Section 4 of this bill provides instead that: (1) a willful and malicious violation is a category B felony if the act causes the death of the animal; (2) committing the act to threaten, intimidate or terrorize another person is a category B felony; and (3) a knowing or reckless violation is a category D violation.
+(NRS 574.100) Section 1.4 of this bill provides instead that certain acts related to torture or the unjustifiable maiming, mutilating or killing of certain animals is subject to enhanced penalties as follows: (1) a knowing or reckless violation is a category D felony; (2) a willful and malicious violation is a category C felony; (3) committing the act to threaten, intimidate or terrorize another person is a category B felony, punishable by imprisonment in the state prison for a minimum term of 1 year and a maximum term of 6 years.
+Additionally, section 1.4 provides that the following willful and malicious violations are subject to enhanced penalties: (1) restraining a dog in certain manners is, with certain exceptions, a gross misdemeanor; (2) abandoning an animal in certain circumstances is a category C felony; and (3) committing certain acts of animal cruelty to an animal which causes the death of the animal is a category B felony, punishable by imprisonment in the state prison for a minimum term of 1 year and a maximum term of 6 years and a fine of not more than $10,000.

 Existing law provides that a person who engages in certain acts of torture of or cruelty to a police animal is guilty of: (1) a category D felony if the police animal is not totally disabled or killed; and (2) a category C felony if the police animal is totally disabled or killed.
 (NRS 574.105) Section 5 of this bill increases these penalties to a category C felony if the police animal is not totally disabled or killed and a category B felony if the police animal is totally disabled or killed.

 Existing law requires that if a person is lawfully arrested for certain crimes against animals and an animal owned or possessed by the person is impounded by the county, city or other local government in connection with the arrest, the person must be notified of his or her right to request a hearing within 5 days.
 If the person does not request a hearing, or if the owner of the animal has not been identified within 5 days after the arrest, the county, city or other local government which impounded the animal is required to transfer ownership of the animal to an animal rescue organization, animal shelter or another person who is able to provide adequate care and shelter to the animal.
-(NRS 574.203) Section 7 of this bill provides instead that, if the arrested and detained person does not request a hearing, or the owner of the animal has not been identified within 5 days after the arrest, the animal must be forfeited to the county, city or other local government which took possession of the animal, who must then transfer ownership of the animal to certain entities which are able to provide adequate care and shelter to the animal.
+(NRS 574.055, 574.203) Sections 3 and 7 of this bill require the owner to be notified of his or her right to request a hearing within 5 business days after receiving the notice.
+Sections 3 and 7 also provide that, if the arrested and detained person does not request a hearing, or the owner of the animal has not been identified within 5 business days after the arrest, the animal must be forfeited to the county, city or other local government which took possession of the animal, who must then dispose of the animal as the county, city or other local government sees fit.

 Statutes affected: As Introduced: 574.050, 574.055, 574.100, 574.105, 574.200, 574.203